vcstools/rosinstall/doc/rosws_tutorial.rst

    /opt/ros/fuerte/share
    /opt/ros/fuerte/share/ros

 So this looks much more fun.
 For each stack definition that we merged in, we see the SCM provider, the URI, and the version.
-The column labelled ``S`` gives us the status, an ``x`` means that the folder is missing.
+The column labeled ``S`` gives us the status, an ``x`` means that the folder is missing.
 That's because we did only merge in the definitions, so far we did not pull the actual stacks.
 The ``UID (Spec)`` column would show the current revision of each stack, but as we did not check out any, it is empty for all.

-.. note:: For svn, rosws, usws the standard layout to reduce table width.
+.. note:: For svn, rosws, uses the standard layout to reduce table width.
 So uri = ``https://code.ros.org/svn/ros-pkg/stacks/common_msgs/tags/common_msgs-1.6.0`` becomes uri = ``code.ros.org/svn/ros-pkg/stacks/common_msgs``